Slender Object Detection: Diagnoses and Improvements: Conclusion

 \section{Conclusion}

 In this paper, we investigate an important yet long-overlooked problem of slender object detection.
 A comprehensive framework is established for dissecting and comparing different object detection methods as well as their components and variants.
 Based on this framework, a series of key observations and insights is obtained.
-Furthermore, we have proposed two effective strategies for significantly improving the performance of slender object detection.
+Furthermore, we have proposed an effective strategy for significantly improving the performance of slender object detection.